William Philbin: Bishop of Down and Connor

-Upon the death of Bishop Daniel Mageean in 1962, Pope John XXIII appointed him the 29th Bishop of Down and Connor.
+On the death of Bishop Daniel Mageean in January 1962, Pope John XXIII appointed Dr Philbin the 29th Bishop of Down and Connor.
 His stewardship of the diocese was marked in very large part by the outbreak of the Troubles in the late 1960s.

 Bishop Philbin was often on the media and spoke forcefully to the BBC when one his priests, Fr.
 Hugh Mullan, was shot dead as part of the Ballymurphy massacre in August 1971.

+During his tenure he had a long-running dispute with Mullan's friend Fr.
+Des Wilson.
+Wilson reported that when he resigned his parish duties in protest against church policies he deemed inadequate or indifferent to needs of his working-class and republican community, Philbin accused Wilson of threatening to destroy the Church, denied him the pension to which he believed he was entitled, and never spoke to him again.
+When the dispute became public, Sinn Féin, characterised Philbin as being "completely in line" with the anti-republican War-of-Independence hierarchy, while praising Wilson for speaking out on "armed struggle, divorce, the papacy and education".

+As a priest Wilson was not alone in his criticism.
+Fr Denis Faul concluded that in failing to "understand the suffering of his own people", Philbin conceded leadership by default to the Provisionals (described by the bishop as being "of the devil").
+Fr Pat Buckley suggested that if the bishop had "led two hundred thousand people up the Falls Road demanding civil rights, the Provos might not have been necessary".

 Despite the civil conflict, often presented as a war between Christians, Philbin was rigidly opposed to Catholic support for any form of integrated education and there was a long-running row with parents in his diocese over provision of the sacrament of Confirmation to children who did not attend Catholic schools.

-It was believed that Philbin acted without Vatican support for his position.
+It was believed that Philbin acted without broader Vatican support for his position, or even the support of his brother bishops in the rest of Ireland.

-He was succeeded as Bishop of Down and Connor in November 1982 by The Most Rev. Dr Cahal Daly, the then Bishop of Ardagh and Clonmacnoise, who had been Philbin's Peritus at the Second Vatican Council.
+He retired at the mandatory age of 75 in 1982 and was succeeded as Bishop of Down and Connor by The Most Rev. Dr Cahal Daly, the then Bishop of Ardagh and Clonmacnoise, who had been Philbin's Peritus at the Second Vatican Council.

-Bishop Philbin died on 22 August 1991 in Dublin and was buried in St Peter's Cathedral, Belfast.
+Bishop Philbin lived quietly in Dublin in retirement and died there on 22 August 1991.
+He is buried in St Peter's Cathedral, Belfast.